abusaeed2433/JavaInREADME/theobjectclass/part2/README.md

   }
   ```
-  just remove the ways that can make changes in variable.
-Here `setName()` is removed,
+  Just remove the ways that can make changes in the variable.
+Here `setName()` is removed and variable is private.
+So there is no way change the variable.
 - If you want to make your class `immutable` and your class contains reference of any other classes, then make sure to make those reference classes `immutable`,
 - For ex: for making `Human` class immutable, you have to make `Cat` class immutable also,
 - So, for making a class `immutable`,
   - Make all instance variable `final`,(Optional, but compiler will ensure immutability),
   - Make all references class `immutable`,
-  - Remove methods that can change variables state(Setter methods),
+  - Remove methods that can change variables state (Setter methods).

 <!-- bottom_nav_bar_1243 -->